cs-ed/Reapeated-impacts-on-society-afernandez722/README.md

 ### Assessment

-Students will be assessed based on response based on the rubric below.
+Students will be assessed on writen reflection response based on the rubric below.

 | 4           | 3           | 2            | 1           |
 | ---:        | ---:        |  ---:        | ---:        |